-Change the start address by adding incr.
+Change the start address (also known as the entry address) by adding incr.
 Not all object file formats support setting the start address.

 --change-addresses incr

 --adjust-vma incr

 Change the VMA and LMA addresses of all sections, as well as the start address, by adding incr.
 Some object file formats do not permit section addresses to be changed arbitrarily.
 Note that this does not relocate the sections; if the program expects sections to be loaded at a certain address, and this option is used to change the sections such that they are loaded at a different address, the program may fail.